suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 suit-directive-copy instructs the manifest processor to obtain one or more payloads, as specified by the component index. suit-directive-copy retrieves each component listed in component-index, respectively.
 If component-index is True, instead of an integer, then all current manifest components are copied.
 The current manifest's dependent-components are not automatically copied.
 In order to copy these, they MUST be specified in a component-index integer.

-The behaviour of suit-directive-copy can be modified by setting one or more of SUIT_Parameter_Encryption_Info, SUIT_Parameter_Compression_Info, SUIT_Parameter_Unpack_Info.
+The behavior of suit-directive-copy can be modified by setting one or more of SUIT_Parameter_Encryption_Info, SUIT_Parameter_Compression_Info, SUIT_Parameter_Unpack_Info.
 These three parameters each activate and configure a processing step that can be applied to the data that is transferred during suit-directive-copy.

 **N.B.** Fetch and Copy are very similar.
 Merging them into one command may be appropriate.